 So while it may be more for entertainment purposes than education, read on for a few fascinating things you probably didn’t know about the German language:

-3. While the German language may appear on the surface to be poles apart from English, they in fact originate from the same family of languages.
-The sheer volume of English words in the German language make it comparatively easy for the English to pick up.
+- While the German language may appear on the surface to be poles apart from English, they originate from the same family of languages.
+The sheer volume of English words in the German language makes it comparatively easy for English speakers to pick up.

-6. As an inflected language, the German language has the potential to represent a challenging language to translate accurately and in-context.
-Inflected languages change the ending or the form of some words, in accordance with their use in the sentence – Polish and Finnish also being inflected languages.
+- As an inflected language, German has the potential to be challenging to translate accurately and in context.
+Inflected languages change the ending or form of some words in accordance with their use in the sentence—Polish and Finnish are also inflected languages.

-7. Last but not least, compound words have a tendency to be rather difficult and indeed common in the German language.
+- Last but not least, compound words tend to be rather difficult and indeed common in the German language.
 One prime example being ‘rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz’ – translating literally as ‘the law for the delegation of monitoring beef labelling’ of all things!

 For more information on German translation services, get in touch with the Semiotic Transfer team today.